Many consultants contemplate moving in-house at some point during their career. There are many relevant jobs for ex-consultants.

 - I love the ambiguity of my role and all the things and opportunities I’ve had to work on, which includes a huge variety of projects from strategy to organisation design to change to business performance to Leadership events.
 But it is difficult to see what my next role will be – there is no career path.
 It’s also going to be hard leaving the centre of the action as is likely that my next position will involve a delve into the business itself / take a more specialised role.

 WHAT I FOUND GREAT

-- You get your own permanent area (no more hot desking!), sounds insignificant but as a girl who never traveled lightly, is no small matter!
+- You get your own permanent area (no more hot-desking!), sounds insignificant but as a girl who never travelled lightly, is no small matter!